chandrasekaransridhar/Module-4/File Handling : Count Lines Not Starting with 'T'.md

+## File  handeling in python: count lines Not
 ## 🎯 Aim
 To write a Python program that counts the number of lines in a text file `story.txt` that do **not** start with the alphabet `'T'`.